 When researching courses, it’s a good idea to look out for any flexible options on offer.
 This may include online subjects, weekend or summer intensive programs, or units that offer evening classes.
 Although most undergraduate courses run on daytime schedules, some of the more popular classes (usually core units) may be more flexible to cater to students with a busy timetable.
 Most universities will also allow you to study part time, but keep in mind that your timetable may restrict your work hours.

 You may even choose a course that is delivered entirely online or by distance, which enables you to study what you want, how you want and when you want from the comfort of your own home (or wherever else you may be).
 Online and distance courses are very popular with mature age students needing flexibility in their studies to fit it around other commitments.
-See Online and distance education for more information.
+See Online and distance education

 If — like many mature age students — you are dealing with extra commitments in addition to your studies, it’s especially important to get organised before semester starts so that you’re ready to go from day one.
 After all, a last-minute rush could put your whole schedule out of order and cause unnecessary stress.
 This may mean organising child care for the days you’re in class, purchasing your books, taking note of assessment due dates (if a subject guide is available) or getting hold of the university’s academic style guide.
 This will all pay off once classes begin and assessments begin rolling in.
 Even little things, like making sure you’ve read your assessment guidelines, will help.